nbogie/p5-v1-js-typechecked-global-mode-starter/readme.md

     -   tells vscode and typescript where to find the types describing the functions and global variables provided by typescript (v1.x).
     -   you _definitely_ don't need to understand this file!
 -   `more-examples/`
     -   you can delete this folder if you like.
-It contains some longer p5.js examples that are...:
+It contains some longer p5.js examples that are intended:
-        -   intended to help check that the type-checking is correctly set up.
+        -   to help check that the type-checking is correctly set up.
-        -   show you how to do some useful things with jsdoc comments.
+        -   to show you how to do some useful things with jsdoc comments.

 ## About the template used

-This uses the template found at TODO
+This project was created from the template found at TODO

 The template provides a p5.js javascript starter project intended for editing in vscode.
 In that environment you'll get